YasiruR/go-connector/readme.md

 # go-connector

-_go-connector_ is a Golang framework of a data space connector which adheres to IDS Protocols.
+_go-connector_ is a Golang framework for a data space connector that enforces IDS Protocols.

 ## Sample requests